 Skip the fried okra and bake it instead!
 This method for roasted okra comes together quickly and tastes delicious.
 It’s my favorite way to prepare fresh okra.

-pinch of cayenne pepper (optional)
+optional – a pinch of cayenne pepper for a little spice!

 Trim the okra by cutting away the stem ends and the tips, just the very ends.
 Then cut the okra in half, lengthwise.